GoogleCloudPlatform/spanner-migration-tool/docs/cli/flags.md

 * **`streamingCfg`**: Optional flag.
 Specifies the file path for streaming config.
 Please note that streaming migration is only supported for MySQL, Oracle and PostgreSQL databases currently.
+Example of a streamingCfg configuration is [here](./schema-and-data.md#examples).

 ## Target Profile

 Spanner migration tool accepts the following options for --target-profile, specified as "key1=value1,key2=value,..." pairs:

+* **`project`**: Specifies the name of the Google Cloud Project in which the Spanner instance is present.
+If the project is not specified, Spanner migration tool will try to fetch the configured project in the gCloud CLI.

 * **`dbName`**: Specifies the name of the Spanner database to create.
 This must be a new database.
 If dbName is not specified, Spanner migration tool creates a new unique